insolar/observer/README.md

    The correct expected result is to see no errors returned by Curl.
 4. After setting your password, put your login and password into the `/.artifacts/observer.yaml` configuration file (see [Build binaries](#build-binaries)).

-   Working with Insolar Platform, your Node instance uses your credentials from `observer.yaml` to obtain an access token to successfully communicate with the Platform.
+   Working with Insolar MainNet, your Node instance uses your credentials from `observer.yaml` to obtain an access token to successfully communicate with the MainNet.

 ## Build